 The hollow abdominal organs have the esophagus, small intestine, colon (large intestine), stomach.

 Solid abdominal organs:

 The solid organs include the liver, adrenals, pancreas, spleen, kidneys, ovaries, and uterus.

 The left kidney is situated slightly more superior than the right kidney because of the larger size of the liver on the right side of the human body.

 6.1 Respiratory System

 The function of the respiratory system is to deliver oxygen to the body and to remove carbon dioxide from the body.
 Air passing into and out of the lungs is known as respiration.
 Breathing in is called inspiration or inhaling and breathing out is called expiration or exhaling.
-While breathing or or during the process of inspiration, the muscles of the thorax contract, moving the ribs outward and up.
+While breathing or during the process of inspiration, the muscles of the thorax contract, moving the ribs outward and up.
 The diaphragm contracts and lowers.
 This process expands the chest cavity and causes air to flow into the lungs.
-During exhalation the opposite occurs.
+During exhalation, the opposite occurs.
 The muscles of the chest relax and cause the ribs to move inward.
 At this time, the diaphragm relaxes and moves up.

 The respiratory system is made up of the organs that allow us to breathe.
 Air enters in through the nose and the mouth.
 The area behind the mouth and nose is called the pharynx which is divided into the oropharynx and the nasopharynx (windpipe).
 The trachea is the air passageway to the lungs.
 The epiglottis is a leaf-shaped structure that keeps foreign objects from entering the trachea during the swallowing process.
 The trachea splits into two bronchi.
-These air passages become smaller and smaller until they reach the alveoli, where carbon dioxide and oxygen are exchanged with blood.
+These air passages become smaller and smaller until they reach the alveoli, where carbon dioxide and oxygen are exchanged with the blood.